 10. Reciprocity

-(1)(a) The Board may enter into a reciprocal arrangement with the Surveyor’s Board or other competent authority of any State, colony, or dominion within Her Majesty’s dominions for the recognition of the status of any person authorised by such Board or other authority to practise as a surveyor in such State, colony, or dominion and for the issue to that person of a licence under this Act.
+(1A) The Board may enter into a reciprocal arrangement with the Surveyor’s Board or other competent authority of any State, colony, or dominion within Her Majesty’s dominions for the recognition of the status of any person authorised by such Board or other authority to practise as a surveyor in such State, colony, or dominion and for the issue to that person of a licence under this Act.

-(b) Any such arrangement may contain a condition that any such person applying for the issue of a licence under this Act shall furnish additional evidence of character and competency to the satisfaction of the Board.
+(1B) Any such arrangement may contain a condition that any such person applying for the issue of a licence under this Act shall furnish additional evidence of character and competency to the satisfaction of the Board.